compromise-evident/rolling-code/README.md

 guessing 100 correct 10-digit values is not enough, they must be ordered correctly.
 There's about [10^157](https://www.wolframalpha.com/input?i=100%21)
-different ways to order 100 items.
+different ways to order 100 different items.

 <br>
 <br>